ee538/fall24-project-kkkkkkyia/report.md

 ```c++
 std::vector<std::string> TrojanMap::TrojanPath(std::vector<std::string> &location_names)
 ```
-**Time complexity:**  O(n^3), where n is the number of locations in the location_names vector.
+**Time complexity:**  O(n² * d), where n is the number of locations and d is the complexity of CalculateShortestPath_Dijkstra (finding the shortest path between two nodes).
+And d = O((V + E) log V).
 **Steps:**
+1. Input Validation
+- If the input list location_names is empty, return an empty vector.
-1. Mapping Names to IDs
+2. Mapping Names to IDs
-- Iterate over the location_names vector and map each location name to its corresponding ID using the GetID function.
+- Use the GetID function to map each location name to its unique ID.
-- If a name does not exist in the map, return an empty vector.
+- Validate each location name.
+If any name is invalid, return an empty vector.
-2. Sorting Nodes
+3. Sorting Nodes
-- Sort the vector of IDs and names lexicographically to ensure a fixed starting point for consistent results.
+- Sort the mapped IDs to establish a consistent starting point.
-3. Initialize Variables:
+4. Initialize Greedy TSP:
-- Use the first node in the sorted list as the starting point.
+- Select the first location in the sorted list as the starting point.
-- Create an empty vector path to store the shortest path.
+- Mark the starting location as visited and add it to the path.
-- Use an unordered set visited to keep track of visited nodes.
-4. Greedy TSP Algorithm
+5. Iterative Path Construction
+- While there are unvisited locations:
-- For each unvisited node, find the closest node by:
+    - Iterate over all unvisited locations to find the nearest one using CalculateShortestPath_Dijkstra.
-    - Calculating the shortest path from the current node to all unvisited nodes using Dijkstra's algorithm.
-    - Selecting the node with the minimum path length.
+    - Calculate the distance using CalculatePathLength.
-- Append the resulting path to the path vector and mark the node as visited.
+    - Select the location with the minimum distance and update the path.
-- Repeat until all nodes are visited.
+6. Merge Paths
+- Avoid duplicate nodes by removing the starting node from intermediate paths.
 5. Return the Shortest Path

 ### 12. Check Exist of Path with Constrain​